mstrlaw/mstrlaw/src/posts/2022-05-02-on-systems-and-resilient-engineering-teams.md

 <br>

+This pattern implies longer cycle times which means more time to validate that a feature is valuable to the business.
 The sooner we understand whether or not some feature is worth pursuing the sooner we can invest more time on it or drop it.
-Unfortunately the above example implies longer iteration times to get to that validation because of code refactoring and adapting tests.

 <br>